On the automorphism group of non-necessarily normal affine toric varieties: Automorphism group of non-necessarily normal affine toric surface

-Our original motivation to study cancellative monoids is to study automorphism groups of non necessarily normal affine toric varieties.
-Our main result in this section is that for every normal toric surface $X_\sigma$ different from $\GM^2$, $\GM\times \AF^1$ and $\AF^2$, there exists a non-normal toric surface $X_S$ whose normalization is $X_\sigma$ such that $\Aut(X_\sigma)\simeq \Aut(X_S)$.
+Our original motivation to study cancellative monoids is to study automorphism groups of non-necessarily normal affine toric varieties.
+Our main result in this paper is that for every normal affine toric surface $X_\sigma$ different from $\GM^2$, $\GM\times \AF^1$ and $\AF^2$, there exists a non-normal affine toric surface $X_S$ whose normalization is $X_\sigma$ such that $\Aut(X_\sigma)\simeq \Aut(X_S)$.

+We begin by showing that both our definitions of Demazure roots coincide when $S$ is a saturated affine monoid, i.e., the monoid associated to a normal affine toric variety.
+This fact also follows indirectly from \cite[Theorem 2.7]{liendo2010affine} and Theorem~\ref{theorem:equivalence} since these theorems show, in particular, that with both definitions, the Demazure roots corresponds to the weights of homogeneous locally nilpotent derivations on $\KK[S]$.
+Nevertheless, we provide a direct proof of this fact.